-Hiring the best talent in the market is one thing, and making sure they stick around is another.
-While the money and employment benefits are what attract a candidate to apply with your company, it is the feeling of belongingness that sustains them in your organization.
+Hiring the best talent in the market is one thing, and ensuring they stick around is another.
+While the money and employment benefits attract a candidate to apply with your company, the feeling of belonging sustains them in your organization.

 Keeping employees motivated can be pretty daunting for an organization.
-It requires an employer to understand human psychology and behavior in detail and provide each individual with the drive to perform to the best of their ability.
+It requires an employer to understand human psychology and behavior in detail and give each individual the drive to perform to the best of their ability.

 Here are a few ways that you as a leader can inspire your employees and create a motivating environment for them: